SEL in the Classroom: Lower Elementary

 BRAIN BREAKS: A teacher discusses why and how he incorporates brain breaks into his long block periods (video footage of total health breaks).

-SEL STANCE IN THE CLASSROOM: Morgan talks about how he holds and SEL stance as a white male teacher and gives examples of how and why incorporating appreciations into each class is important to create positive climate.
+SEL STANCE IN THE CLASSROOM: A teacher talks about how he holds and SEL stance as a white male teacher and gives examples of how and why incorporating appreciations into each class is important to create positive climate.

 BUILDING SEL SKILLS FROM ELEMENTARY TO MIDDLE SCHOOL: An RJ Coordinator and Youth RJ Leader discuss what RJ is, how it can create positive school climate and what connections there are to Caring School Community.